816.792.2360

 Common Refinance Loan Types

-Simple answer: The main refinance types are rate-and-term refinance, cash-out refinance, FHA streamline refinance, and VA IRRRL refinance.
+Simple answer: The main refinance types are rate and term refinance, cash out refinance, FHA streamline refinance, and VA IRRRL refinance.
 The right option depends on whether your goal is savings, equity access, simplified refinancing, or restructuring your current loan.

 Rate and Term Refinance